Abdelhek115/tac2015-event-detection/readme.md

 http://www.tu-darmstadt.de/

+> This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 # Requirements
 * To run the code, you need Python 2.7 as well as Theano (tested on Theano 0.7).
 * For the preprocessing, [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/index.html) is required.
 Download and unzip Stanford CoreNLP and store the jars in the `corenlp` folder.